 - Appendicitis: rarely, this can present as LIF pain, particularly in patients with redundant and loosely attached caecum.

-- Threatened or complete abortion: if a pregnancy test is positive and there is a history of bleeding, always refer for an ultrasound scan to exclude an abortion.
+- Threatened or complete miscarriage: if a pregnancy test is positive and there is a history of bleeding, always refer for an ultrasound scan to exclude an abortion.
 If there is associated pain, an ectopic pregnancy needs excluding by immediate referral to secondary care.

 - Causes of LIF pain in later pregnancy: premature labour, placental abruption, uterine rupture.